 🔹 Live vs. Pre-Killed Prey:

-• For most species, pre-killed is best—simply crush the insect before feeding (humanely, of course).
+- For most species, pre-killed prey is best—just crush the insect first (humanely, of course).

 🚀 Pro Tip: Avoid insects from outside—they may carry pesticides or parasites, and your ants aren’t looking for a side order of illness.